MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Beta.DeviceManagement.Administration/Microsoft.Graph.Beta.DeviceManagement.Administration.md

 ### [Remove-MgBetaDeviceManagementVirtualEndpointProvisioningPolicy](Remove-MgBetaDeviceManagementVirtualEndpointProvisioningPolicy.md)
 Delete a cloudPcProvisioningPolicy object.
-You can't delete a policy that's in use.
+You can’t delete a policy that’s in use.

 ### [Remove-MgBetaDeviceManagementVirtualEndpointProvisioningPolicyAssignment](Remove-MgBetaDeviceManagementVirtualEndpointProvisioningPolicyAssignment.md)
 Delete navigation property assignments for deviceManagement